 Optimize Your Transactional Emails – The great thing about transactional emails is their open rate.
 However, the value of the transactional email is often overlooked and each one offers a different opportunity!
 Transactional emails can be delivered from your e-commerce platform or your email service provider.
 Typically the email service provider offers more powerful segmentation tools and automation features than the e-commerce platform.
 However, there are some great apps and extensions that will enable you to enhance the functionality of the existing platform.
 All platforms will offer the staple transactional emails including order confirmation, abandoned cart, shipping confirmation, request feedback.
 Let’s start with these.

 Order Confirmation – The order confirmation email is the email that is triggered as soon as the sales transaction is approved.
 One thing special about this email is its incredible 50 – 65% open rate which ranks as one of the highest B2C email open rates.
 This, of course, is because customers want to see that their order has been placed correctly but it offers a perfect marketing opportunity.
 The more personal you can make this email the better chance you have at driving return traffic.
-Here are two tips to help you drive return traffic to your site using the order confirmation email.
+Here are two tips to help you better understand how to create a digital marketing strategy by driving return traffic to your site using the order confirmation email.

 Tip #1 – Use an app to personalize this email.
 The important elements to include are a personalized greeting and message of thanks and product images in the purchase confirmation list.
 You can pull the customers first name from the actual order.
 The copy should be carefully written to express gratitude for the purchase and reassurance that you are ready and available to provide any follow-up service should there be damage during shipping or missing items.
 This simple action will mitigate any emotional response should there be an issue upon or after delivery.
 This is the beginning of post-purchase customer care.